cnjerald/CSOPESY/README.md

-# CSOPESY

-1. How to test.
+# CSOPESY Guide How to Run

+1. Compile using g++ -std=c++20 main.cpp -o main
+2. Run using ./main
-2. Initialize configurations using "initialize"
+3. Initialize configurations using "initialize"
-3. Create 10 dummy process using "scheduler-start"
+4. Create 10 dummy process using "scheduler-start"
-4. Check the progress of the process "screen -ls"
+5. Check the progress of the process "screen -ls"
-5. Check the logs in the logs folder.
+6. Check the logs in the logs folder.